SOFT PRETZELS

 • After the dough has come together, add the butter one tablespoon at a time, allowing each tablespoon to be fully incorporated before adding the next.

 • Bulk ferment the dough.
-Shape the dough into a ball, cover, and let it rest until it has increased in volume by at least 50%, or up to 100%.
+Shape the dough into a ball, cover, and let it rest until it has doubled in size.

 • Pre-shape.
-Divide the dough into six equal portions and pre-shape each into a 24-27 inch long rope.
+Divide the dough into six equal portions, about 150 g each, and pre-shape each into a 24-27 inch long rope.
 Let the dough rest for 15-20 minutes to allow the gluten to relax.

 • Shape each rope into a pretzel (see 4:45 in video).
 Make a “U” shape with each rope.
 Twist the ends to form what looks like a fish.
 Twist the ends 1-2 more times to complete the middle pretzel twist.
 Last, bring the top down to the bottom to complete the pretzel shape.